AggroBird/propane/README.md

 The Propane toolchain requires C++20 to build.

-The interpreter uses platform specific code to mark the memory containing the executable code read-only.
-On Windows, this is implemented using the memoryapi (VirtualAlloc and VirtualProtect).
-On non-Windows platforms, this is implemented using posix (posix_memalign and mprotect).
+The interpreter uses platform specific code to manage protected memory and load dynamic libraries.
+See the respective source files for implementation details ([Windows](src/host_win.cpp), [Posix](src/host_posix.cpp)).

 ## License